sherozshaikh/yolo_streamlit_pipeline/README.md

 - Upload your dataset as a `.zip` file containing images and their coordinates.
 - Select the pre-trained model or upload your own `.pt` file.
-- Apply Transformations to the images and visualize results on a sample before running on all images.
+- Apply transformations to the images and visualize results on a sample before running them on all images.
 - Choose the number of epochs and start training.

 ### Running Inference

 - Upload your trained YOLO model and test dataset.
 - Adjust bounding box properties using sliders and visualize results on a sample before running on all images.
+- Select a threshold for Non-Maximum Suppression to combine overlapping bounding boxes during inference.

 ## 📄 Output